lhrolim/ReactNativeStockfish/README.md

 stopStockfish();
 ```

+## Testing example project

+Get started with the project:

+  $ yarn

+Run the example app on iOS:

+  $ yarn example ios

+Run the example app on Android:

+  $ yarn example android

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.